DEMTs are the principal contact point for trainees at their training site.

 As a DEMT you will have a number of important roles including involvement in educational supervision, In-Training Assessments (ITAs) and assisting trainees and coordinating rotations.

 All of our Fellows have the opportunity to be a DEMT and we support you undertaking this role by providing training, resources and an online support network.
+If you wish to apply to become a DEMT, please ensure you have completed all three Cultural Competence Modules on the ACEM website.

 How do I apply to become a DEMT?